 Yes, children over the age of 18 are available for adoption.
 When a child turns 18, chooses to stay in foster care, and is still in school (high school, technical school, or college), they are still eligible for adoption services.

 Yes, there are children available for adoption from birth up through the age of eighteen.
 However, due to the high number of applicants interested in adopting children under the age of five, these children are often not as readily available as older children.

 Although there is a need for both foster and adoptive homes, you are not required to foster prior to adopting.

 As long as you have obtained an approved adoptive home study, you can be considered for a South Carolina child.
 Individual states may have additional requirements or a waiting period before your study can be released to another state, so it is best to check with your agency worker.

 You may submit an inquiry by clicking the link on a featured child’s page or by calling our office at 803.734.2032 or 803.734.2595.
-SC Heart Gallery staff will screen your approved adoptive home study to determine whether your family is a potential match, or provide assistance if you are new to the process.
+SC Heart Gallery staff will submit your adoptive home study to the SCDSS Adoptions office for screening to determine whether your family is a potential match for a child, or provide assistance if you are new to the process.